Hadronic vacuum polarization for the muon $g-2$ from lattice QCD: Complete short and intermediate windows: Window observables

 The results of the BMA procedure with the variations to $\Delta a_{\mu}^{ud,\mathrm{W}}(\mathrm{SIB,conn.})$ listed above are shown in \cref{fig:BMASIBConnW}.
 The top panel shows the best-fit chiral-continuum extrapolations evaluated at the physical $M_{\pi}^{uu},M_{\pi}^{ll},M_{\pi}^{dd}$ masses versus the lattice spacing; extrapolation curves are shown relative to the center value of the physical $ll$ curve $a_{\mu}^{l_ql_q}(a,M_{\pi}^{ll})$.
 The bottom panels summarize the results of all fits as a weighted histogram (left panel) and versus their respective model probabilities (right panel) compared with the BMA result (red line and bands).

 Similarly to previous sections, we perform Bayesian model averages over subsets of the model space, holding a single model choice fixed while varying the others.
 The results of this procedure for $\Delta a_{\mu}^{ud,\mathrm{W}}(\mathrm{SIB,conn.})$ are shown in \cref{fig:BMACompareSIBConnW}.
 The individual model subset averages are shown on the left and the relative probabilities of these subsets, as defined in \cref{eqn:ssProb}, are shown on the right.
 The full BMA result is shown on the top of the left panels and in the corresponding red line and bands.
 The four following points on the left and top pie chart on the right correspond to the four finite-volume schemes (NLO and NNLO $\chi$PT, CM, and HP).
-As noted above and shown in \cref{fig:FVCorr}, the tension between the CM scheme and the other schemes leads to a significant source of systematic error for this observable.
 The next three points and corresponding pie chart shows the three data subset variations.
 We see that the results for $\Delta a_{\mu}^{ud,\mathrm{W}}(\mathrm{SIB,conn.})$ are fairly insensitive to data cuts, with the full data set being favored by the BMA due the $N_{\mathrm{cut}}$ penalty in \cref{eq:modelProb}.
 The next seven points and two pie charts correspond to variations in the lattice-spacing dependence (first three points and pie chart) and $M_{\pi}$ dependence (next four points and pie chart) in the chiral-continuum fit Ans\"atze.
 The next two points and corresponding pie chart show the effect of including the sea-mass correction or not.
 Again, this correction has a small impact on the final BMA results.
 The last three points and corresponding pie chart shows the $\alpha_s$ dependence variations.
 While the results vary slightly with different powers of $\alpha_s$, none of these variants is favored over the others by the BMA.

+As expected from \cref{fig:FVCorr} and shown in \cref{fig:BMASIBConnW,fig:BMACompareSIBConnW}, the tension between the CM scheme and the other schemes informs the estimate of the corresponding systematic error for this observable.
+We emphasize that the systematic error estimate from the BMA already properly accounts for the spread due to the outliers.